 Could the Roth IRA be your greatest opportunity for accumulating tax-free growth?
 Well, as with most strategic-planning issues, it all depends.
 Part 1 of this two-part article series looks at the rules and factors to consider in a Roth IRA conversion.

 Whether you are a novice or advanced investor, it can be hard to decide what to do with your company's stock grants.
 Should you exercise options now or wait?
 Should you hold company stock at vesting or sell it and reinvest?
 Behavioral economics and investor psychology offer insights that can help you develop a personally acceptable approach.

-Rather than providing you with a guarantee, today's benefit plans offer only an opportunity to attain financial security.
-The decisions you must make will turn some of you into financial winners.
+Rather than a guarantee, today's benefit plans offer only an opportunity to attain financial security.
+The planning decisions you make with equity awards are crucial.
 Stock options are a major element of your long-term incentive compensation, offering tremendous potential to accumulate personal wealth.
 Given your stock options' complexity, it’s essential to develop a strategy to realize their full potential.